johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   commentary: |
     Putting the apparent controversy about this entry to one side, I freaking *love* this entry from the Germans.
 It feels in sync with the charts, its moody, its sexy; it basically has all the right things.

-    Best of all, it's unique enough to not feel like a cover of a song you've heard before.
-All that being as it is, I'm not sure it's a winner; but it'll certainly be up there.
+    Best of all, it’s unique enough to not feel like a cover of a song you've heard before.
+All that being as it is, I'm not sure it’s a winner; but it'll certainly be up there.

 - country: "Italy"
   emoji: "🇮🇹"